Centerville High School

 Junior Director – Beth Edsall

-Beth Edsall first directed the Centerville Coeds Junior Dance Team in the 2014-15 season.
+Beth Edsall first directed the Centerville Coed Juniors in the 2014/15 season.
 The 2015 team was placed in the Best of the Best finals at the Showcase America Unlimited International, National Championships.
 Beth danced competitively through Showcase America Unlimited from elementary school through high school and briefly danced with Wright State University’s Emerald Jazz.
 She finished her college dancing on Morehead State University’s team, attending the Universal Dance Association’s national contest held at Walt Disney World each of those years.
 Beth has also danced for professional IBL basketball and semi-professional football teams in Cincinnati and Dayton.
 She has over a decade of coaching experience having directed two other dance teams as well as a dance/flag corp.

 Beth has a Bachelor of Science in Mathematics Education from Morehead and her Master of Science in Engineering Management from the University of Dayton.
-She lives in Centerville with her husband Scott and her daughter Pixie.
+She lives in Centerville with her husband Scott, her daughter Pixie and son Jake.

 Nicole Pallant is the founding Director of the Centerville Coeds Elkettes Dance Team.
 She danced with the Junior and Senior Coed teams during her school year career.
 It was during her senior year she held the position of Squad Leader for the team.
 Nicole has worked with the program to grow it into what it is today.